Kalycito-open-automation/openSAFETY_DEMO/doc/getting_started/demo_detail.md

 In dual channel configuration, the two application processors exchange data via a UART interface.
-This is needed for e.g. handshakes during boot-up, synchronisation, exchanging openSAFETY stack flow counter values or openSAFETY frames.
+This is needed for e.g. handshakes during boot-up, synchronisation, exchange of openSAFETY stack flow counter values or openSAFETY frames.
 See \ref group_app_sn for information on the data flow and the utilisation of **SPI** and **UART**.